 First Holy Communion

-- First Holy Communion book handed out at Family Reconciliation Service.
+- First Holy Communion book handed out in January.

 Every baptized person not yet confirmed can and should receive the sacrament of Confirmation.
 Since Baptism, Confirmation, and Eucharist form a unity, it follows that "the faithful are obliged to receive this sacrament at the appropriate time," for without Confirmation and Eucharist, Baptism is certainly valid and efficacious, but Christian initiation remains incomplete.
 (Catechism of the Catholic Church, par.
 1306)